lewesmint/Public_Trash/kubeguide/definitive-quarkus-native-minikube-guide-vscode.md

 - **Fast Startup**: Native Quarkus apps start in milliseconds vs seconds for traditional Java
 - **Low Memory**: Uses 10x less memory than traditional Java applications
 - **Cloud Ready**: Perfect for serverless and microservices architectures
-- **Developer Friendly**: Hot reload, great tooling, and familiar Java ecosystem
+- **Developer Friendly**: VS Code integration with hot reload, debugging, and visual project management
-- **Modern Tooling**: Quarkus CLI provides the best developer experience
+- **GUI-Based Development**: No need to memorize command-line parameters

 **What We'll Build**: A REST API microservice that starts in ~50ms and uses ~20MB RAM, deployed to a local Kubernetes cluster.